RedisLabs/redislabs-docs/content/rs/administering/designing-production/security/account-management.md

 categories: ["RS"]
 aliases: /rs/administering/designing-production/security/account-management/
 ---
-You can view and update the cluster users in the cluster **Settings > team** page.
+To give each user only the permissions that they need for their work with the cluster, RS lets you assign a role to each user.

-## User Roles
+You can manage users and roles in **Settings** > **team**, or with the API.

-The user roles included in Role Based Access Control (RBAC) are:
+The roles and permissions available in RS are:

 |  **Role** | **Description** | **Details** |
 |  ------ | ------ | ------ |